doubleA-doubleU/GERRI/README.md

 } catch (IOException e) {}
 ```
 This process continues until GERRI has completed its first lap and generated
-a map of the entire track, it switches modes from simple line-following
+a map of the entire track.
+It then switches modes from simple line-following
 to a proportional feedback controller that uses the track bitmap as the desired
 path.
 The first step in this phase is to find the nearest point on the track
 from the car's current position: